Worker falls into vat of acid, dies; officials investigate

 DAYTON, Ohio (AP) — A worker fell into a chemical vat at a business in Ohio and died, authorities said.

-The 60-year-old man from Union fell into the vat at Techmetals Inc. on Tuesday, Montgomery County Coroner Dr. Kent Harshbarger said.
+Dana Swisher, 60, of Union, fell into the vat at Techmetals Inc. on Tuesday, Montgomery County Coroner Dr. Kent Harshbarger said.

 The tank contained liquid chromic acid, Dayton fire officials said.
 Techmetals works with chemicals that are used for metal plating and coating for different industries.